Adapt to change or be in a constant state of turmoil

 That's good to know when you're grieving, when you're sick, or when you're in some other miserable situation.
 It won't last forever.
 Some day it will change.

 When you're in a happy situation and life is going along smoothly, it's important to appreciate that time of joy.
-While we shouldn't live in anxiety, fearing that our happiness will be pulled out from under us, knowing that everything changes keeps you from being caught off-guard.
-A completely unexpected change may throw you for a short time, but you soon recover because you know you can eventually adapt.
+While we shouldn't live in anxiety, fearing that our happiness will be pulled out from under us, simply knowing that everything eventually changes keeps you from being caught off-guard.
+A completely unexpected change may throw you for a short time, but you soon recover because you know you can adapt to change over time.

-Recognizing that everything eventually changes also provides some evenness to your life.
+Recognizing that everything will change also provides some evenness to your life.
 You're not riding an emotional roller coaster of highs and lows.
 You're grateful for and appreciate the good times, but you don't let the bad times drag you too far down.
+They're not going to last forever.
+An end to them will come as well.

 Adapt to change: What never changes

-I think the only way to keep from panicking in a situation like that is to keep reminding yourself that Christ never changes.
+The only way to keep from panicking when a good thing ends is to remind yourself that Christ never changes.
 He's the same as he was 2,000 years ago on earth, and the same as he was trillions of years before that.

 No matter how much your world changes, Christ is always the solid rock that you can go to.
-His love for you will never change.
+What's more, his love for you will never change.

 That familiarity is something you can cling to when everything else is uncertain.
 If most of your life seems unreliable, Christ is still reliable.
-Once you test that rock and find it steady, you can draw upon his steadiness to help you deal with all the other changes in your life.
+Once you test that Rock and find him steady, you can draw upon his trustworthiness to help you deal with all the other changes in your life.

 Some changes are bad, some are good.
 But through them all, Christ is always constant.
 Hang on to him tightly, and he'll help you adapt to change.